The Ultimate List of Webinar Statistics for 2023

 In addition, having on-demand webinars can increase brand awareness and drive traffic to your website.

-There are pros and cons to both of these, so testing out what works best in your market is key.
+Both have pros and cons, so testing out what works best in your market is key.

-While the average attendance rate might vary depending on the niche, it’s always good to follow up with the people who attended your webinar.
+While the average attendance rate might vary depending on the niche, following up with those who attended your webinar is always good.

 It would help if you also considered having a follow-up sequence that targets those who didn’t attend, as this can increase webinar attendance rates next time.

 In addition, a webinar recording is an effective way to engage with viewers who missed the live presentation and offers a great reason to get in touch with this segment of your registrants.

 You can also use these recordings to encourage viewers to register for webinars in the future by giving them the incentive to be live the next time.

 When people watch webinars, they usually look for information to help them solve problems.